YahooArchive/mojito/docs/dev_guide/code_exs/view_engines.rst

 Implementation Notes
 ####################

 Before you create your application, you should take a look at the following sections to better understand how the application works.
 The focus here is to give you a practical example that you can use to add your own view engines and also to show some of important points of using view engines in Mojito applications.
-For more comprehensive but less practical documentation, see `Mojito Topics: View Engines <../topics/mojito_extensions.html#view-engines>`_.
+For more comprehensive but less practical documentation, see `Developer Topics: View Engines <../topics/mojito_extensions.html#view-engines>`_.

 What Is a View Engine?
 ----------------------

 A view engine is code that applies data returned by the controller to a view.
 This is most often done by interpreting the view as a template.
 View engines in Mojito can function at either the application or mojit level.
 This example uses an application-level view engine addon, allowing multiple mojits to use it although the example only uses one mojit.

 Installing a Rendering Engine
 -----------------------------

 You could write your own rendering engine or copy code into your Mojito application, but this example follows the most common use case of installing a rendering engine with ``npm``.
 We will be installing the rendering engine `EJS <http://embeddedjs.com/>`_ with ``npm``.

 Because your Mojito application is simply a ``npm`` module, you can have a ``node_modules`` directory for locally installing other modules.
 Thus, from your application directory, you would use the following ``npm`` command to install ``ejs``:

-``app_dir/ $ npm install ejs``
+``{app_dir}/ $ npm install ejs``

 After you have installed ``ejs``, a ``node_modules`` directory will be created with the contents similar to the following:

 ::